nicholaslck/cypress-cucumber-preprocessor/docs/faq.md

 ## I get `fs_1.promises.rm is not a function`

 Upgrade your node version to at least [v14.14.0](https://nodejs.org/api/fs.html#fspromisesrmpath-options).

+## I get `state.messages.findLastIndex is not a function`

+Upgrade your node version to at least [v18.0.0](https://nodejs.org/en/blog/announcements/v18-release-announce#v8-101).
+This only applies to users of any kind of reports (messages, json and html).

 ## Why is `cypress-tags` missing?